 It’s easy to fall in love with bamboo.
 It’s a beautiful plant with tall, elegant canes and thick, leafy greenery.
 Bamboo has a rich history and thousands of uses.
 But many gardeners have come to dread bamboo, because some varieties will spread out of control and take over the whole garden, becoming almost impossible to remove.
 That’s why the more experienced gardeners choose to plant clumping bamboo.
 Clumping bamboos offer all the grandeur of a noble grass without the nuisance of an invasive species.

-There is an abundance of clumping bamboo species that provide beauty without the risk of overtaking your neighborhood with invasive grass.
+There are a multitude of clumping bamboo species that provide beauty without the risk of overtaking your neighborhood with invasive grass.
 Typically, clumping bamboos tend to come from tropical and subtropical climates.
 Conversely, running bamboo generally does better in more temperate climates.
 But this is not a hard and fast rule.
 You can also find a handful of cold-hardy bamboo species that are non-invasive but will survive the frost of winter.

-The following article includes about 15 popular species of clumping bamboo.
-For additional ideas, check out our newer blog post: 10 More clumping bamboo species.
-And if you prefer videos, check out my explanation of Running Bamboo vs Clumping Bamboo on YouTube.
+The following article covers about 15 popular species of clumping bamboo.
+For additional ideas, check out our newer blog post: 10 More Clumping Bamboo Species.
+For a deeper dive, check out our Complete Guide to Growing Bamboo and our comprehensive Directory of Bamboo Species.

 Clumping bamboo management